-As a graduate of Northeastern University School of Law, you will join the network of our 6,000-plus graduates who are working across the globe as partners in prominent law firms; local, state and federal judges; professors at distinguished law schools; US attorneys and state attorneys general; and directors of legal aid offices, public defender programs and advocacy organizations throughout the nation and world.
+As a graduate of Northeastern University School of Law, you'll join the network of our 7,300-plus graduates who are working across the globe as partners in prominent law firms; local, state and federal judges; professors at distinguished law schools; US attorneys and state attorneys general; and directors of legal aid offices, public defender programs and advocacy organizations throughout the nation and world.
 Our graduates work for some of the highest-profile clients in the country while others represent society’s least visible members.
 In fact, co-op experiences do more than prepare you for the job market — they often lead directly to a job offer.

 For example, check out the paths of just a few of our graduates who obtained their first post-graduate positions as a result of co-op connections (and this doesn't take into account the lifetime network you'll build through the co-op program):

 - Adam Bakow '13, Sports Agent, All Pro Sports and Entertainment

 - William "Mo" Cowan '94, Chief Operating Office, ML Strategies